Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Classical trace polynomials for SLn

-\begin{remark} In the theory of Fock-Goncharov, these elementary matrices for edges and triangles are called \textit{snake matrices}.
-Each one is the coordinate transformation matrix passing between a pair of compatibly normalized projective coordinate systems associated to a pair of adjacent \textit{snakes}.
-For a framed local system in $\mathscr{R}_{\mathrm{PSL}_n(\mathbb{C})}(\surf)_{\mathrm{fr}}$ with coordinates $X_i$, computing the monodromy of the local system around a curve $\gamma$ amounts to multiplying together a sequence of snake matrices along the direction of the curve.
+\begin{remark} In the theory of Fock--Goncharov, these elementary matrices for edges and triangles are called \textit{snake-move matrices}.
+Each such matrix is the coordinate transformation matrix passing between a pair of compatibly normalized projective coordinate systems associated to a pair of adjacent \textit{snakes}.
+For a framed local system in $\mathscr{R}_{\mathrm{PSL}_n(\mathbb{C})}(\mathfrak{S})_{\mathrm{fr}}$ with coordinates $X_i$, computing the monodromy of the local system around a curve $\gamma$ amounts to multiplying together a sequence of snake-move matrices along the direction of the curve.
 For more details, see \cite[\S 9]{FockIHES06}, \cite[Appendix A]{GaiottoAnnHenriPoincare14}, and \cite[Chapter 2]{DouglasThesis20}. \end{remark}